Front Porch Blog

 The potential solar installations around Leeman Field, for instance, could provide clean, renewable energy to the community while reducing utility costs and providing benefits to tourism initiatives that would resonate throughout the local economy.
 These initiatives are being developed with careful consideration of community input.

 Pennington Gap’s ongoing revitalization is a powerful example of what can be achieved when communities shape their own future, and the town’s journey serves as a blueprint for other Appalachian communities that have faced similar challenges.
-With the support of Appalachian Voices and the partnerships established through programs like the EPA’s SOLVE IT and Environmental Justice Collaborative Problem Solving grants, residents of Pennington Gap have a direct hand in building a future that is economically vibrant, environmentally sustainable and community-centered.
+With the support of Appalachian Voices and the partnerships established through programs like DOE’s SOLVE IT and EPA’s Environmental Justice Collaborative Problem Solving grants, residents of Pennington Gap have a direct hand in building a future that is economically vibrant, environmentally sustainable and community-centered.

 For more updates on Pennington Gap and similar community projects, keep an eye on Appalachian Voices’ blog, where we’ll continue to share stories of transformation, resilience and hope from across the region.
 For more information about these projects, please contact kara@appvoices.org.